6 Best Night Markets in Taipei, Taiwan You Have to Visit!

 1. Raohe Night Market

 Raohe is Taipei’s oldest night market, stretching 600m, located at the heart of downtown Taipei.
-The Song Shan Fu De Temple (Land God temple) sits at one opening of the street.
-The main reason to visit Raohe Night Market is food.
+The Song Shan Fu De Temple (Land God temple) sits at one end of the street.
+The main reason to visit Raohe Night Market is the food.
 There is a seating area in the centre of the street, and it is a great place to rest your feet while watching shoppers walk along the roadside.
 It is not a big market, but it is jam-packed with treats and goodies.
 Also, it is not uncommon to see some kind of food show crew filming something here.

 2. Shilin Night Market